derek-knox/Notes/Neural Networks and Deep Learning by Michael Nielsen.md

     - *cost function* - quantifies accuracy of the weights and biases of a desired output
     - *gradient descent* - minimization algorithm aiding neural net learning by minimizing the cost function
         - ball in valley analogy for cost function of two variables
+        - By choosing a random point (function variables) an output results and we then choose another point just slightly offset from the original one.
+Comparing the two outputs tells us which result is more in a valley than the other.
+This tells us the direction to continue this process so we find the deepest point in the valley.
+This is the "minimization" of gradient descent.
     - The goal of training a neural net is to find weights and biases which minimize the cost function so that inputs not in the training set provide accurate output